 - Submit an official job offer via the IMP Employer Portal (if required).

-Apply for a Work Permit—After this, you can apply for your temporary foreign work permit.
 You will need your offer of employer number.
 Once your application is approved you will receive a letter of introduction.

 Also, you will then receive your work permit.
 Additionally, you may also need to submit a medical certificate to show that you are in good health.